byakugan-1/byakugan.io/_posts/2025-06-02-sparrow-guide.md

 Set a strong password to secure access to your Sparrow wallet.
 It's a good idea to keep this password in a password manager, so you don't forget it.
 Note that this password plays no part in the derivation of your keys.
 It is only used to access your wallet via Sparrow Wallet.
 So, even without this password, your mnemonic phrase will suffice to access your bitcoins from any BIP39-compatible application.

 ![Image](/assets/img/sparrow-guide-images/31.webp)

+> The Sparrow password encrypts the local wallet file; it is not part of key derivation and cannot recover your seed.
+{: .prompt-info }

 Your hot wallet is now created.
 You can skip to the *Receiving Bitcoins* section of this tutorial if you don't plan to use a Hardware Wallet with Sparrow.